- Frequently Asked Questions (VRC)

 VRC LIVE CHAT

-The VRC will be closed from March 16, 2020 through March 31, 2020 in compliance with the Directive from the LACCD Board of Trustees due to COVID-19.
+The VRC will be closed from until further notice in compliance with the Directive from the LACCD Board of Trustees due to COVID-19.
 Staff members will be available by email, phone, or LiveChat through ConexEd.
 To contact one of our staff members click on the link below: